-The 2015 Prescribed Medicines public use data set contains 330,453 prescribed medicine records.
-Each record represents one household-reported prescribed medicine that was purchased during calendar year 2015.
-Of the 330,453 prescribed medicine records, 324,957 records are associated with persons having a positive person-level weight (PERWT15F).
+The 2017 Prescribed Medicines public use data set contains 310,487 prescribed medicine records.
+Each record represents one household-reported prescribed medicine that was purchased during calendar year 2017.
+Of the 310,487 prescribed medicine records, 306,261 records are associated with persons having a positive person-level weight (PERWT17F).
 The persons represented on this file had to meet either criterion a) or b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2015 eligibility (i.e., persons with a positive 2015 full-year person-level sampling weight (PERWT15F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT15F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2017 eligibility (i.e., persons with a positive 2017 full-year person-level sampling weight (PERWT17F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT17F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT15F > 0).
-Note that FAMIDYR and FAMWT15F are variables on the 2015 Full Year Consolidated Data File.
+That is, the person must have a positive full-year family-level weight (FAMWT17F > 0).
+Note that FAMIDYR and FAMWT17F are variables on the 2017 Full Year Consolidated Data File.

-Persons with no prescribed medicine use for 2015 are not included on this file (but are represented on MEPS person-level files).
-A codebook for the data file is provided (in file H178acb.pdf).
+Persons with no prescribed medicine use for 2017 are not included on this file (but are represented on MEPS person-level files).
+A codebook for the data file is provided (in file H197acb.pdf).

 This file includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
-Only prescribed medicines that were purchased in calendar year 2015 are represented on this file.
+Only prescribed medicines that were purchased in calendar year 2017 are represented on this file.
 This file includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
 Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
 Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
-Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file
+Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file.

-When diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Expenses (OM) section of the MEPS-HC, the interviewer was directed to collect information on these items in the Prescribed Medicines section of the MEPS questionnaire.
-(Prior to 2014, the respondent was also asked the questions in the Charge Payment (CP) section of the HC.)
+Prior to Panel 21 Round 5 and Panel 22 Round 3, when diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Expenses (OM) section of the MEPS-HC, the interviewer was directed to collect information on these items in the Prescribed Medicines section of the MEPS questionnaire.
 To the extent that these items are purchased without a prescription, they represent a non-prescription addition to the MEPS prescription drug expenditure and utilization data.
 Although these items may be purchased without a prescription, a prescription purchase may be required to obtain third party payments.
 Analysts are free to code and define diabetic supply/equipment and insulin events utilizing their own coding mechanism.
 If desired, this would enable analysts to subset the Prescribed Medicines file to exclude these types of events.
+Starting in Panel 21 Round 5 and Panel 22 Round 3, diabetic supply/equipment and insulin are no longer mentioned in the OM section but are mentioned and collected in the Prescribed Medicines section.
+Therefore, diabetic supply/equipment and insulin are collected as other Prescribed Medicines.
+The charges and payments are no longer collected for Prescribed Medicines in the MEPS Household Component.